Malampaya gas field: Malampaya gas fund

+Malampaya fund scam

+In the House of Representatives, Bayan Muna party-list representative Neri Colmenares proposed the abolition of the Malampaya fund, citing alleged anomalous contracts that result in loss of money by the Philippine government and high energy costs for Filipino consumers.

 The 2011 murder of environmentalist and broadcaster Gerry Ortega is believed to be linked to his exposé of the alleged anomalies relating to the Malampaya fund.

 In 2013, the Supreme Court declared unconstitutional the use by the President of the Malampaya Fund for projects outside of energy development.